-Starting in 2018, all applicants will be required to complete the CASPer online assessment process.
+All applicants will be required to complete the CASPer online assessment process, please register in advance as there are limited test dates & times.
 Details regarding the UBC MOT CASPer test can be found here.

 1. BEFORE YOU BEGIN